WebAssembly/component-model/design/mvp/CanonicalABI.md

 According to the `FuncInst` calling contract, the call to `callee` should never "block" (i.e., wait on I/O).
-If the `callee` *would* block, it will instead return a `Call` object which is stored in the `Subtask` (so that it can be used to `request_cancellation` in the future).
+If the `callee` *would* block, it will instead return an `OnCancel` callback which is stored in the `Subtask` (so that it can be used to request cancellation in the future).
 Furthermore, if the function type does not have the `async` effect, the function *must* have returned a value.

 In the synchronous case (when the `async` `canonopt` is not set), if the `callee` blocked before calling `on_resolve`, the synchronous caller's thread